 about

-Born in The Gambia into a politically prominent Gambian family involved in the Pan African Arts movement, Gambian independence and post-dictatorship politics, Diana was raised across continents.
-She has lived in the U.K., Pakistan, Liberia, NY and Indonesia and has traveled extensively around the globe.
-Her personal experiences living under state-sanctioned military dictatorship in Southeast Asia, as a young teen witnessing the dawn of a military coup in Liberia, as an immigrant thrown into white suburbia in New York and as an adult witnessing the trajectory of global political movements all continue to inform and inspire her work.
+Diana Blain Fine is a visual artist from The Gambia whose works across photography and collage represents her engagement with societal norms around beauty and power in Africa and the West.
+Born in the tiny nation of The Gambia into a politically engaged Catholic, Jewish and Muslim family involved in the Pan African Arts movement, collaborative peace talks, Gambian independence and post-dictatorship politics, Diana was raised across continents.
+She has lived in the U.K., Pakistan, Liberia, New York and Indonesia and has traveled extensively around the globe.
+Her personal experiences living under state-sanctioned military dictatorship in SE Asia, as a young teen witnessing the dawn of a bloody military coup in Liberia, and as an immigrant temporarily thrown into the suburbs of New York, all continue to inform and inspire her work.